 Great auction items are available for purchase now

 Jackie Holden enters her sixth season on staff with the Northwestern women's tennis team for the 2013-14 campaign.
 Holden joined the program as an assistant coach in 2008 and was elevated to associate head coach in December 2010.
-During her stint in Evanston the Wildcats have claimed six Big Ten championships, two in the regular season (2009 and 2012) and four from the Big Ten tournament (2009, 2010, 2011, 2013).
+During her stint in Evanston the Wildcats have claimed six Big Ten championships, two in the regular season (2009 and 2012) and five from the Big Ten tournament (2009, 2010, 2011, 2013, 2014).

-In 2013, Northwestern avenged both of its close Big Ten regular season defeats to win its 14th conference tournament title in the last 15 seasons.
+In 2013, Northwestern avenged both of its close Big Ten regular season defeats to win the conference tournament title.
 The Wildcats also advanced to the NCAA tournament round of 16 for the 10th straight year and earned a final ITA team national ranking of No. 12.
 In posting the program's 10th consecutive 20-win season, NU knocked off seven teams ranked in the top 20 by the ITA.

 The 2012 season saw the Wildcats overcome a loaded schedule to win their second Big Ten regular season title with Holden as a key contributor to the program.
 NU regularly faces the top programs in the country in both the nonconference and Big Ten portions of its schedule.
 Under Holden and head coach Claire Pollard the team earned several marquee victories throughout the year including triumphs against No. 8 North Carolina, No. 9 Virginia, No. 15 Michigan and No. 18 Notre Dame, all of which came on the road.
 Northwestern won nine matches against teams in the 2012 NCAA Championship field.